AntoMB3/AntoMB3/README.md

 ## About ME
 - 🔭 I’m currently studying my last year of collerge in AI at UAA, Ags.
 MX
-- 🌱 I’m currently machine learning and data processing in R and python
+- 🌱 I’m currently learning machine learning and data processing in R and python

 <!--
 **AntoMB3/AntoMB3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.